 2. Strange Days (1995)

 A huge financial failure when it was released, ‘Strange Days’ definitely deserved to be treated better.
 The film is based on a story by Bigelow’s ex-husband, James Cameron.
 What the film represents is Bigelow at her most inventive, weaving different genres together to create a highly entertaining film.
 This sci-fi thriller flick has some fine performances from Ralph Fiennes and Angela Bassett in particular.
-Although the film has been overlooked by a lot of people, it needs to seen for exploring themes that are relevant even today.
+If you haven’t seen this one, push it to the top of your watch-list.

 1. Marnie (1964)

-The second collaboration between Tippi Hedren and the master director, ‘Marnie’ is a fascinating film because of the way it portrays psychological trauma.
-It is on this list as it is not one of Hitchcock’s better known films.
+The second collaboration between Tippi Hedren and Alfred Hitchcock, ‘Marnie’ is a fascinating film because of the way it portrays psychological trauma.
+It is on this list as it is not one of Hitchcock’s best known films.
 It has a tightly written plot and genuinely affecting performances from Hedren and Sean Connery as well.
-The quality of this film was recognized by critics and other directors in particular when it was voted as one of the greatest films ever made, in the 2012 Sight & Sound poll.
-That is just another reason as to why you should watch it.
+Over the years, the film has received praise from critics and directors and is now considered to be one of Hitchcock’s finest works.

 Read More: Best Thrillers of All Time